 Multiple Cat Permit.
 If clarification is needed in regard to an application, an authorised person will make contact with the applicant to ensure that a complete and accurate assessment of the application can be achieved.
 Once an application has been assessed, the applicant will be notified in writing of the outcome.

 Why is there a requirement to display a public notice identifying an intention to apply for a Multiple Cat Permit?

 Cat Management Act 2009 provides for any person residing on, or owning, land within 200m of the boundary of the property of an applicant of a

 Multiple Cat Permit, to submit an objection to NRE Tas Secretary or the General Manager of their

 municipal council.
 An objection must be made in writing within 14 days of the applicant publishing a notice of their intention to hold a Multiple Cat Permit.
 Reasons for the objection must be clearly set out.

 How will an application for a Multiple Cat Permit be processed?

 Once an application has been received, the applicant will receive an email acknowledging that the application for a Multiple Cat Permit has been submitted.

-A notice on behalf of the applicant will also be placed on the Biosecurity Tasmania website:
+A notice on behalf of the applicant will also be placed on the NRE Tas website:

 An authorised person from the relevant municipal council or Biosecurity Tasmania, may conduct an inspection during the 14 days that a person has the notice displayed at the main entry point of their property.